What is Gosh! Kids Go?

 Mathieu Beth Tan (aka Teacher Mat), Co-founder of Gosh!
 Kids / Photographer / Writer

 Teacher Mat began his career as a photographer in the areas of branding and conceptual photography.
 His work was featured on the global stage with Apple and other prolific brands.
+Besides being an educator at Gosh!
+Kids, he also lectures at the Singapore Institute of Technology in the Business, Communication and Design faculty.
 Now a father of one, teacher Mat is on a mission to elevate children to a point where they can be seen and heard.
 He also writes for his online publication around the themes of creativity, strategy, business, parenting, education and life.

 Shiro is a locally born and raised Okinawan.
 Kirsten is originally from South Africa but moved to Okinawa in 2001.
-We were married in 2006 and have lived here in Izumi, on the farm, since 2008.
-We share our space with our twin daughters who are in Junior High School second grade and our energetic dog, Franki!
+They were married in 2006 and have lived on the farm since 2008.
+They share the space with their twin daughters who are in Junior High School second grade and their energetic dog, Franki!

 Yasuhiro and Ritsuko Fukushima have been running their dyeing and weaving atelier since 1992.
 Yasuhiro's studies in anthropology led him to the Okinawa islands, in the southernmost prefecture of the Japanese archipelago.
 With a major focus on the Ryūkyū Archipelago, he wanted to settle in the region to experience it as a seikatsu-sha – a person who pursues “the everyday life.”
 With the bashō, or the fibre from the Musa balbisiana stem, Yasuhiro learned to master the complete process of clothes and paper making.
 In parallel, his wife Ritsuko has specialised in Bingata, the traditional dyeing technique from Okinawa.
 Her dedication to Bingata since the year 2000 comes from her initial passion for illustration, the incredibly rich nature of the island, as well as her appreciation of the bashō that her husband provides her with.
 They both feel gratitude and respect for working as a couple with such a precious material.